noamgariani11/Mock-Report/MockReport.md

 I would also like to acknowledge all the investigative teams such as Bryan Police Department and the FBI who were the ones to get the laptop in the first place.
 It would not have been possible without them.

 Lastly, I would like to acknowledge the lawyers working hard to get the people responsible for this.

+# Expert Witness

+Federal Rule 26 (Disclosure of Expert Testimony) and under Rules 702, 703, or 705 of the Federal Rules of Evidence these are the people that may be used at testimony:

+* Noam Gariani
+* John White

+Also, due to this case being in Texas this case was prepared to withstand the Daubert test for the admissibility of expert witness testimony.

 # Items Provided